-Kanazawa is known as ‘Little Kyoto’ though it’s a magnificent destination in its own right.
-It’s the capital of the Ishikawa Prefecture and has an impressive number of historical attractions, Buddhist temples, well-presented museums as well as fascinating samurai and geisha districts.
+Kanazawa is known as ‘Little Kyoto’, though it is a unique destination in its own right.
+The capital of Ishikawa Prefecture, it offers a huge number of historical attractions, Buddhist temples, and interesting museums, as well as fascinating samurai and geisha districts.

-Its best-known attraction is the 17th-century Kenrokuen Castle and its superb garden.
-Its one of the country’s very best landscape gardens and it draws visitors from Japan and abroad.
+Kanazawa’s best-known attraction is the 17th-century Kenrokuen Castle.
+This impressive piece of historic architecture boasts one of the country’s very best landscape gardens and it draws visitors from both across Japan and abroad.

 The castle was built during the Edo Period (1603-1868) when Kanazawa was home to Japan’s second most powerful clan (the Maeda).
 During this feudal era, the clan’s rice yield and fief size were enormous.
 The city boomed as a result to become a political and cultural powerhouse.

 Unlike many Japanese cities, Kanazawa escaped destruction during World War II.
 The old town survived and been well-preserved since.
 The Nagamachi Samurai District and the Higashi Chaya District are particularly charming and are very popular with visitors.

 Kanazawa is well-connected so it’s easy to get there with your JR Pass.
 There’s a Tourist Information Center at Kanazawa Station where you can find useful information such as bus timetables and event information.

 You can travel from Tokyo to Kanazawa directly by bullet train on the JR Hokuriku Shinkansen line.
 The journey takes between 2.5 and 3 hours.
 This ride is fully covered with your Japan Rail Pass.

 There are two train services running from Tokyo to Kanazawa by the Hokuriku Shinkansen: